-Pidyon Ha-Ben: Redemption of the Firstborn
+Redemption of the Firstborn in Judaism

-What does Judaism teach about the Redemption of the Firstborn?
+What is the Redemption of the Firstborn?

-The ritual of Pidyon Ha-Ben ("Redemption of the Son") is grounded in the Jewish concept that the first and best things belong to God: in Numbers 8:17, God declared: "Every firstborn among the Israelites, man as well as beast, is mine."
+In Judaism, the ritual of Pidyon Ha-Ben ("Redemption of the Son") is grounded in the Jewish concept that the first and best things belong to God: in Numbers 8:17, God declared: "Every firstborn among the Israelites, man as well as beast, is mine."

-The God of Judaism has never asked for child sacrifice, but rather required firstborn sons to devote their life to service in the Temple.
+According to Jewish beliefs, the God of Judaism has never asked for child sacrifice, but rather required firstborn sons to devote their life to service in the Temple.
 Parents may "redeem" their sons from this obligation by paying a small sum of money to a kohein (a member of the priestly family).

 The ritual of Redemption applies to a relatively small number of children.
 Only those who are male, have "opened up the womb" (are not delivered by caesarean and do not come after the birth or miscarriage of any other child) and are not descended from the Levites must be redeemed.
 The exception for Levites originates with the story of the Golden Calf (Numbers 18), in which the faithfulness of the Levites is rewarded with a special role in the Temple.